-Plaza Latina is Toronto's home to cheap Latin American eats
+Plaza Latina is Toronto's home to delicious Latin American eats

 Plaza Latina is a little mall whose bummy exterior and atrocious parking lot belies the phenomenal food court that awaits within.

-Pulling up to the main entrance, it's hard to believe that this plaza on Milvan Drive—referred to as "El Mercado" by locals—is home to some of the city's best and most authentic Latin American eats, all under one roof.
+Pulling up to the main entrance, it's hard to believe that this plaza at 9 Milvan Drive—referred to as "El Mercado" by locals—is home to some of the city's best and most authentic Latin American eats, all under one roof.

 With an American motel vibe, the face of this building consists mostly of empty units on the second floor, save for one with a 4:20 signage.
 Judging by the presence of the two men alertly patrolling the balcony, it's easy to assume that 4:20 sells exactly what you think it does.